vllm-project/vllm/docs/source/serving/openai_compatible_server.md

 * `mistralai/Mistral-7B-Instruct-v0.3`
 * Possibly mistral-large and mixtral?
 These have not been tested at the time of this writing.

-There is a several known with tool-calling in Mistral models:
-* Mistral function-calling / tool use generates calls with _single_ quotes `'` instead of double quotes `"`.
-As a result, tool call generations can't be handled as JSON by the parser automatically without using `eval`, which would present security issues for vLLM users.
-As a result, to support Mistral tool calls, we find-and-replace single-quotes with double-quotes in mistral-generated tool calls.
-Therefore, **it is important to ensure that your tool call arguments do not contain single quotes.** Escaped double quotes may be handled properly, but otherwise you should expect parser issues.

 Recommended flags: `--tool-call-parser mistral --chat-template examples/tool_chat_template_mistral.jinja`